Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Desember 2024 13.35.09 UTC
+- WIB: Kamis, 19 Desember 2024 14.24.40 UTC
-- WITA: Kamis, 19 Desember 2024 14.35.09 UTC
+- WITA: Kamis, 19 Desember 2024 15.24.40 UTC
-- WIT: Kamis, 19 Desember 2024 15.35.09 UTC
+- WIT: Kamis, 19 Desember 2024 16.24.40 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature